-Please see Attachment 43, DCF Independent Living Regional Activities SFY 2021, for information on Regional partnerships and service delivery.
+Please see Attachment 43 DCF Independent Living Regional Activities SFY 2022, for information on Regional partnerships and service delivery.

 To strengthen awareness and understanding of the IL Program, the State continues to inform community agencies, schools, faith-based organizations, juvenile justice programs, and businesses of the services and resources available to youth formerly in foster care.
 Materials such as brochures, posters, banners, and handouts continue to be developed and are distributed to inform the public about the DCF IL Program.
+IL Administration staff had twelve forms and brochures translated into Spanish to include policy forms, program brochures, and Consolidated Appropriations Act (CAA) flyers.
+During SFY 2023, translated forms will be published in the DCF Policy and Procedure Manual (PPM).